 What can you do after receiving an ependymoma diagnosis?

 An ependymoma diagnosis is a traumatic and overwhelming experience for both patient and caregivers.
-The process includes multiple doctor visits and unfamiliar medical equipment.
+The process includes finding a neurosurgeon, multiple doctor visits and unfamiliar medical equipment.
 Finally, once you receive your diagnosis, you likely will have many questions about your medical options.

 In this section, you can learn about MRIs, the pathology process and prognosis statistics.
 We believe becoming familiar with these processes and their terminology can help you feel more comfortable when evaluating your medical decisions and options.